xsdk-project/HandsOnLessons/lessons/atpesc-instructions.md

 # Instructions for Numerical Package Hands-on

+ATPESC participants will work in groups of 2 for hands-on exercises.
+Forming groups of 2 helps us to cut in half the number of IT issues that may arise during hands-on exercises.
+Moreover, [pair programming](https://en.wikipedia.org/wiki/Pair_programming) (the practice of having two people work together on one machine, each taking turns between typing and commenting) results in real-time code review, which [research has shown](http://www.sciencedirect.com/science/article/pii/S0950584909000123) results in higher productivity.
+If you are not using an OSX or Linux laptop, it would be best to try to pair with someone who is.

 ## Basic Instructions

 Hands-on exercises are primarily run on the [Cooley](https://www.alcf.anl.gov/user-guides/cooley) cluster at ALCF.
 Please do the following initial setup.